-5. An multi-tool with Allen keys, Torx keys, a spare quick-link, and tire plugs
+5. An multi-tool with Allen keys, Torx keys, a spare quick-link and tyre plugs

-Simplify mechanicals with a sleek, integrated multitool that hides neatly in your steertube, and quickly plug flats that won’t seal on your tubeless tires.
+Simplify mechanicals with a sleek, integrated multi-tool that hides neatly in your steer tube and quickly plug flats that won’t seal on your tubeless tyres.

 6. Zip ties and duct tape